teaching-lab/stack-cs-activities/README.md

 * [Encryption modes](activities/encryption-modes/README.md) -- Learn block cipher modes of operation, their properties and use cases from scratch.
 * [Incident handling: A suspicious e-mail](activities/incident-handling-suspicious-email/README.md) -- Spot an e-mail scam within a corporate scenario that actually happened.

-Also, feel free to develop the [Ideas for new activities](activities-wip/ideas.md).
+Also, feel free to develop the [ideas for new activities](activities-wip/ideas.md).

 ## Knowledge base